Thank you for visiting my website.

-I led data science and machine learning on a new Bloomberg product called Points of Law.
-I was the only member of the development team with prior machine learning experince.
+I led machine learning and NLP work on a new Bloomberg product called Points of Law.
+I was the only member of the development team with prior machine learning experience.

-Points of Law is a machine-learning driven product that mines 13 million court documents for key legal concepts, then provides tools for lawyers to find the legal concepts most relevant to their case.
-It was awarded the 2018 New Product of the Year by the American Association of Law Librarians.
+Points of Law is a legal search product that mines 13 million court documents for key legal concepts and provides tools for lawyers to find the legal concepts most relevant to their cases.
+It was awarded the 2018 New Product Award by the American Association of Law Librarians.

-Points of Law finds legal concepts in a court document and links to other court documents discussing the same legal concept:
+Points of Law finds legal concepts in court documents and links to other court documents discussing the same legal concept: